MohammedAbdulSamad/DrawHere/README.md

 - Add support for larger screen sizes / tablets (7 inch +)
 - Increase undo limit from 3
 - Add support for uploading multiple images
-- Improved image maniputlation tools
+- Improve image maniputlation tools

+Once a couple of finishing touches are applied, i will be looking into uploading the app to Google Play Store